Alexander Lacey: Big Cat Trainer and Animal Lover

 - As of this writing, the entire Lacey clan has bred 11 generations of lions and nine generations of tigers.
 When breeding, the family is careful to keep bloodlines separate so that all animals remain true to their lineage.
 The menagerie is made up of a very diverse gene pool – eight bloodlines of lions and five bloodlines of tigers.

-- Besides himself, Alexander Lacey employs five full-time workers to care for the lions, tigers, leopard and other animals; his mother (Susan Lacey) is part of the crew.
-A veterinarian is available 24 hours a day.
-Alex’s wife (Katie) cares for, trains and presents barnyard domestics for the Laceys’ mixed animal act.
+- Alexander Lacey employs five full-time workers to care for his lions, tigers and leopard; his mother (Susan Lacey) is part of the crew.
+A veterinarian is always on call.
+When working with Ringling Bros., Alex’s wife (Katie) cared for, trained and presented barnyard domestics for the Laceys’ mixed animal act.

 - The felines are usually fed 6 or 7 hours before a performance so that the food is well-digested.